magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/scada-energy-management.md

 - **Devices**.
 Sensors and actuators installed on energy generation sources.
 They collect and transmit data such as the condition of solar panels, rotor speed of a wind turbine, input and output voltage of a transformer, generator performance metrics, and many other parameters.
 - **Modbus protocol**.
 The primary communication protocol for data exchange between devices.
 It ensures reliable connection and seamless integration of equipment with the SCADA system.
 - **Gateway**.
-A device that transmits data from sensors to ThingsBoard platform.
+A device that transmits data from sensors to IoT Hub platform.
 It converts and relays data over the network for further processing.
-- **ThingsBoard**.
+- **IoT Hub**.
 An IoT platform where data is collected, analyzed, and visualized.
 It allows operators to access information and set up alerts for critical parameter changes.
 - **Dashboard visualization**.
 Track solar, wind, battery, generator, and consumption data in a single unified dashboard, enabling energy managers to make smarter and faster decisions.

 ## Install solution template

 To understand how the SCADA Energy management template works, let's start by installing it.

-You will need to have access to ThingsBoard Professional Edition.
-The easiest way is to use [ThingsBoard Cloud](https://{{hostName}}/signup){:target="_blank"} server.
-The alternative option is to install ThingsBoard using [installation guide](/docs/user-guide/install/pe/installation-options/){:target="_blank"}.

 - Go to the "**Solution templates**" page.
 Find "**SCADA Energy management**" and click "**Install**" to start the installation process.
 - Configuration instructions for this solution will be provided — follow the steps as instructed.